-The commons Transaction condition Transaction terms differ from general transaction terms and the reason Notes and accounts receivables (payables) Remark The company making purchases (sales) Counterparty Relationship Purch ases (sales) Amount Percentage of total purchases (sale) Credit term Unit price Credit term Balance Percentage of of total bills receivable (payable) and accounts SIWARD Parent Purch \$635,386 55.96% 60 days No general = \$(86,477) (60.1)% Technology Co., Ltd. company and ases transaction price Y CO., LTD. subsidiary is available for comparison. , Rakon Limited Substantive Sales 216,627 7.11% 60 days No general - 45,352 7.93% Technology Co., Ltd. related party transaction price is available for comparison.
+The commonly Transaction condition Transaction terms differ from general transaction terms and the reason Notes and accounts receivables (payables) Remark The company making purchases (sales) Counterparty Relationship Purch ases (sales) Amount Percentage of total purchases (sale) Credit term Unit price Credit term Balance Percentage of of total bills receivable (payable) and accounts Parent Purch \$635,386 55.96% 60 days No general - \$(86,477) (60.1)% Technology Co., Ltd. TECHNOLOG Y CO., LTD. company and subsidiary ases transaction price is available for

+comparison.

+SIWARD Crystal Rakon Limited Substantive Sales 216,627 7.11% 60 days No general - 45,352 7.93%

+Technology Co., Ltd. related party transaction price

+is available for

+comparison.

-- (8) Accounts receivable from related parties reaching NT\$100 million or 20 percent of paid-in capital or more: None. - (9) Trading in derivative instruments: Please refer to Note XII (1).8 to the Financial Statements.
+- (8) Accounts receivable from related parties reaching NT\$100 million or 20 percent of paid-in capital or more:None. - (9) Trading in derivative instruments: Please refer to Note XII (1).8 to the Financial Statements. - (10) The business relationship between the parent and the subsidiaries and between each subsidiary, and the circumstances and amounts of any significant transactions between them.